Every day I help people enjoy their lives with their horses, whether that’s happy hacking or horse trials.

 To book a consultation, please call 07561 201465 or email firstname.lastname@example.org.

-You can also book an initial phone consultation, lasting up to 45 minutes, if you would like to discuss the best way forward before committing to a consultation.
-You will receive some basic helpful advice but this will not replace a full behaviour consultation.
-The fee is £40.
+You can also book a preliminary telephone consultation, lasting up to 60 minutes, if you would like to discuss the best way forward before committing to a consultation, or if you need urgent safety advice about how to manage your horse’s behaviour.
+This call does not replace a full behaviour consultation.
+The fee is £70 and is deductible from the cost of a full consultation.

 Insurance: My professional qualifications and accreditations mean that your insurance policy may cover my professional fees, but you should check this with your insurer first.